faisal7806/frappe-server-side/Multi-lingual-UI.md

       - input for zIndex

    - on save, if a record for the corresponding (language, zIndex) is not present, create it
+   - a list of all layers for that doc can also be displayed (???) which on click will open that layer.

 ### Discussion